Generated Sierra Madre canyon river scene representing the Encampment River, not an exact location photo

 The best official lower-river starting point near Riverside.

-Encampment River wilderness trail corridor
+Encampment River wilderness trail area

 A higher-effort option for anglers ready for trail-based access and deadfall uncertainty.